Intimacy

 Physical and Medical Factors

-Hormonal changes (menopause, postpartum, aging), erectile dysfunction (ED), pain during intercourse, and medication side effects (about 70% of antidepressants affect sexual function).
+Hormonal changes (menopause, postpartum, aging), erectile dysfunction (ED), pain during intercourse, and medication side effects (many antidepressants affect sexual function).
 These are not matters of willpower but cases requiring medical attention.
-(Books on sexless relationships can help you understand the causes in detail)
+Books on sexless relationships can help you understand the causes in detail.

 Four Steps for Rebuilding